lehigh-university-libraries/isle-preserve/README.md

 ## CI/CD

 We use a self-hosted runner to deploy into our infrastructure.
-The runner is on the dev server.
-It should only ever need a token to setup the runner set once, and it has a TTL of 1h.
-That can be rotated by editing `/home/rollout/.env and setting the `--token XXX` value from https://github.com/lehigh-university-libraries/isle-preserve/settings/actions/runners/new into the `GITHUB_RUNNER_TOKEN` variable.
+The runner is on the dev server, and is running via our [github-actions-runner docker image](https://github.com/lehigh-university-libraries/docker-builds/tree/main/actions-runner).
+The runner docker image should only need a valid runner registration token one time during initial setup, which has already been done.
+If it ever needs done again, you can edit `/home/rollout/.env` on `wight.cc.lehigh.edu` and set the `--token XXX` value found at https://github.com/lehigh-university-libraries/isle-preserve/settings/actions/runners/new into the `GITHUB_RUNNER_TOKEN` variable.

-The dev/stage/prod servers have a deploy key set at https://github.com/lehigh-university-libraries/isle-preserve/settings/keys to allow a `git pull`
+The dev/stage/prod servers have a deploy key set at https://github.com/lehigh-university-libraries/isle-preserve/settings/keys to allow a `git pull`.
+It's the SSH public key at `/home/rollout/.ssh/id_rsa.pub`.
+That user also needs to have GitHub in its `/home/rollout/.ssh/known_hosts` file to allow `git pull`

+Here is how the CI works.
+Basically, create a PR on a new branch.
+That will:

+- run lint on the custom drupal modules
+- build docker image for branch
+- deploy branch to dev
+- run tests
+- deploy branch to stage

+Once the PR merges the same thing will happen with the `main` branch.
+Once everything looks OK you can manually deploy to prod on the [deploy-prod.yaml GHA](https://github.com/lehigh-university-libraries/isle-preserve/actions/workflows/deploy-prod.yaml)

 ```mermaid
 sequenceDiagram